-The program provides for passenger Passenger information and amenities amenities at 100 busiest transit stops such as real-time information and better across Orange County.
-The intent is to lighting at key stops would be a assist bus riders in the ease of transfer significant benefit for the customer. between bus lines and provide passenger amenities.
+amenities at the 100 busiest transit stops such as real-time information and better across Orange County.
+The intent is to assist bus riders transferring between bus lines and provide improved passenger amenities.

-\$5.5 million on a pay-as-you-go basis Risks: between 2013 through 2020
+\$5.5 million on a pay-as-you-go basis Risks: between 2013 through 2020.

 Staff has identified potential locations for amenity upgrades based on passenger Traditional boardings.
-On-call services are being information systems may get superseded sought to assist in development of the by the onset of mobile phones providing program to include preparing program similar information. guidelines and identifying associated regulatory issues, including Title VI and Related Projects: environmental justice concerns. performing proposed amenity enhancements, identifying financial strategies to maintain enhancements into the future. preparing implementation an plan.
-On-call services expected to be available Orange) in first quarter of FY 2013, and draft guidelines will be ready for consideration Assumptions: by the Board by the end of 2012.
+On-call services are being information systems may be superseded sought to assist in development of the by the onset of mobile phones providing program to include preparing program similar information. guidelines and identifying associated regulatory issues, including Title VI and Related Projects: environmental justice concerns, performing cost/benefit analyses for proposed amenity enhancements, identifying financial strategies to maintain enhancements into the future, preparing implementation an On-call services expected to be available Orange). in first quarter of FY 2012-13, and draft guidelines will be ready for consideration Assumptions: by the Board by the end of 2012.